runeh/mockumental/README.md

 - "quit" and "show" routes in cli?
 - Remove selected prop in inquire.
 - cli for selecting a hid via http?
-- Use commander for defaults, like mount and port?
-- path prefix / leading and trailing slash on console output
 - prettyprint flag on json list?
+- show port and ip from connection object
+- 'explain' command?

 Webui